Romboter/bitcraftmap/README.md

 ## Roadmap

-1 Finish the better coordinates system and clean up script 2 Finish the geojson sharing feature and release
+1 Make generic functions to load geoJson (from url, from server file, from hash) 2 Work on user interface
-3 make the higher resolution hexagon map with opencv and numpy (should be easy and high value)
+3 make the higher resolution hexagon map with opencv and numpy

 ## Wild ideas board

 - Turn on / Turn off all waypoint
-- Lazy loading of data
-- Do everything for performace and ease of use
 - New interface that follow bitcraft style
 - Pathfinder using terrain elevation data
 - Coordinates to biome calculator